Black

 “The ties were black, the lies were white In shades of gray in candlelight”

-Black as part of the formal affair's color scheme, the black ties of the Met Gala setting, paired with white lies and gray to create a deliberate moral color palette where black marks the formal, potentially deceptive surface of the event.
+Black as part of the formal affair's colour scheme, the black ties of the Met Gala setting, paired with white lies and grey to create a deliberate moral colour palette where black marks the formal, potentially deceptive surface of the event.

 “You cinephile in black and white”